 Choreographed by the esteemed Kenneth MacMillan, this version of Romeo and Juliet focuses on the ‘emotional and psychological intensity at the heart of the tale’.
 Widely known as his masterpiece, MacMillan’s interpretation of Romeo and Juliet first arrived at Covent Garden in 1965, and has been performed worldwide over 400 times.

-The 16th to the 20th of October sees the arrival of prestigious art and design fair, PAD to Mayfair.
-Regarded as ‘the best’ by art-lovers and keen collectors worldwide, this year’s fair is set to be even more of a success as the last, owing to its varied range of the very finest art.
+The 16th to the 20th of October sees the arrival of prestigious art and design fair – PAD – to Mayfair.
+Regarded as ‘the best’ by art-lovers and keen collectors worldwide, this year’s fair is set to be even more of a success than the last, owing to its varied range of the very finest art.

 The popular event enables art enthusiasts to view and purchase items of museum quality with a history of their own, while the winner of the much coveted 2013 PAD prize will be announced on the VIP opening on the 15th October.